theblackfractal/theblackfractal.github.io/README.md

-This is my website, build in threejs.
+This is my website, built with threejs.

 I intend this to be a hub for all my various projects.

-Currently it is incomplete and poorly optimized and will only run smoothly and devices with strong graphical capabilities.
+Currently it is incomplete and poorly optimized for mobile devices.